Ken Livingstone: Republicanism, Ireland and the Labour Herald

 Invited to the Wedding of Charles, Prince of Wales, and Lady Diana Spencer at St Paul's Cathedral in July 1981, Livingstone – a republican critical of the monarchy – wished the couple well but turned down the offer.
 He also permitted Irish republican protesters to hold a vigil on the steps of County Hall throughout the wedding celebrations, both actions that brought strong press criticism.
 His administration supported the People's March for Jobs, a demonstration of 500 anti-unemployment protesters who marched to London from Northern England, allowing them to sleep in County Hall and catering for them.
 Costing £19,000, critics argued that Livingstone was illegally using public money for his own political causes.
 The GLC orchestrated a propaganda campaign against Thatcher's government, in January 1982 erecting a sign on the top of County Hall – clearly visible from the Houses of Parliament – stating the number of unemployed in London.

-In September 1981, a weekly newspaper, the Labour Herald, was announced with Livingstone, Ted Knight and Matthew Warburton as co-editors.
+In September 1981, a weekly newspaper, the Labour Herald, was founded with Livingstone, Ted Knight and Matthew Warburton as co-editors.
 It was published by a press owned by the Trotskyist Workers Revolutionary Party (WRP), who had financed it with funding from Libya and other countries in the middle east.
 Evidence is lacking to indicate Livingstone knew about the funding at the time.
 Livingstone's commercial relationship with WRP leader Gerry Healy was controversial among British socialists, many of whom disapproved of Healy's reputation for violence.
 In the newspaper in 1982, perceiving a neglect by Labour of the Israel-Palestine conflict, Livingstone wrote of "a distortion running right the way through British politics" because "a majority of Jews in this country supported the Labour Party and elected a number of Jewish Labour MPs".
 The Labour Herald folded in 1985, after Healy was accused of being a sex offender and he was expelled from the WRP.

 "This morning the Sun presents the most odious man in Britain.
 Take a bow, Mr Livingstone, socialist leader of the Greater London Council.
 In just a few months since he appeared on the national scene, he has quickly become a joke.
 But no one can laugh at him any more.
 The joke has turned sour, sick and obscene.
 For Mr Livingstone steps forward as the defender and the apologist of the criminal, murderous activities of the IRA."